Facing threats, some election workers weigh whether to stay

 “The fact of the matter is they’ve only done three prosecutions when we know there are literally thousands and thousands of violent threats going to election workers and secretaries of state,” Griswold said.
 “People are using threats as part of the attack on democracy to try to intimidate election workers, to try to intimidate county clerks and secretaries of state, and they are succeeding in some places.”

-Kenneth Polite, assistant attorney general for the department’s criminal division, said federal investigators were working through each report to determine which cases can be successfully prosecuted, noting challenges in attributing threats often made anonymously and weighing free speech protections.
-He said additional prosecutions are expected.
+Robert Heberle, deputy chief of the Justice Department’s public integrity section, told state election officials Friday that federal investigators are working through each report to determine which cases can be prosecuted.
+He noted challenges in attributing threats often made anonymously and meeting a legal standard of proving a “serious expression of intent to commit an act of unlawful violence.”

-“The department is committed to protecting our election community from violence and threats of violence,” Polite said in a statement.
-“These are ordinary people from across the political spectrum filling a vital democratic role for our nation, typically with little recognition or support.”
+Heberle walked through a few examples in which threats were hostile but vague and would need additional evidence to prosecute.
+He encouraged secretaries of state to continue reporting every threat and said that having law enforcement contact those making threats might deter them from doing so again.

-In the first six months of the task force, members conducted over 20 trainings and outreach events on election threats with state, local, and federal law enforcement as well as election officials and social media companies.
+“I can assure you we take this set of issues, the threats to election workers, to election officials — whether they are elected, appointed or volunteers — incredibly seriously,” Heberle said.
+“We understand the gravity of the issue.”

 A survey released earlier this year by the Brennan Center for Justice at NYU’s School of Law found one in three election officials knew someone who had left a job in part because of threats and intimidation, and that one in six had experienced threats personally.

-Federal and state election officials and Trump’s own attorney general have said there is no credible evidence the election was tainted.
-The former president’s allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.
+Federal and state election officials and Trump’s attorney general have said there is no credible evidence the election was tainted.
+The former president’s allegations of fraud also have been rejected by courts, including by judges Trump appointed.

 Experts said it is critical that those making threats are held accountable to deter others from thinking they can do the same.